 Brenda Dabney is the Northern California Regional Director at the Children’s Law Center of California and leads a team of attorneys, social work investigators, and advocates in the representation of more than 2,500 clients of CLC.
 Based in the Sacramento office, Ms. Dabney originally joined the organization in 2001 representing children and youth in Los Angeles County serving as trial counsel on several high-profile cases before becoming Supervising Attorney and then Director upon the opening of the Sacramento office in 2011.
 During her time in the Los Angeles office, she previously served as State Policy Coordinator for the Home At Last project, an initiative funded by the Pew Commission on Children in Foster Care established to implement important federal reforms in the child welfare system nationwide including the Fostering Connection to Success Act implemented in 2008.
 In her current capacity as a member of CLC’s Executive Team, she also oversees grant writing and legislative advocacy on behalf of all CLC clients in California.
 She is a passionate advocate and was named a Certified Child Welfare Specialist by the National Association of Counsel for Children in 2006 and is also an alumnus of the National Institute for Trial Advocacy Teacher Training Program providing trial skills training to other dependency attorneys.

 David Estep joined the Children’s Law Center of Los Angeles in 1994, serving first as a staff attorney representing both children and parents in juvenile dependency cases and subsequently working as writ attorney and attorney supervisor.
-In his current position, Mr. Estep supervises the work of CLCLA 1 attorneys, investigators, paralegals, and support staff.
+In his current position, Mr. Estep primarily focuses on identifying areas for growth, improved practice, smarter more efficient practice and increased collaboration, consistency, and accountability.
 He also participates in community partnerships within the greater Los Angeles child welfare community.
 Mr. Estep currently serves on committees working with community service agencies and tort representation for juvenile dependents while also assisting other court-appointed dependency law firms around the state.

 Jennifer M. McCartney, Firm Director, began her career at Children’s Law Center of California in 2006 as a staff attorney.
 In 2009, Ms. McCartney was assigned to the Indian Child Welfare Act Court in Edelman Children’s Court, gaining expertise in her representation of Native American children in their dependency court cases.
 She later became a writ attorney; her work included writing and filing CLC’s first appellate respondent’s brief, assisting with research and writing on a United States Supreme Court Opposition, and summarizing newly published California Appellate and Supreme Court cases.
 Ms. McCartney served as counsel on the high profile dependency case In re Alexandria P., in which the California Court of Appeal reaffirmed that it is the legal and ethical obligation of child’s counsel to represent the interest of the child in dependency court proceedings, not any other entity.
 With CLC’s expansion, in 2019 she became Firm Director of the newly formed CLCLA5.
 Ms. McCartney obtained her Bachelor in Arts in Political Science from Chapman University, and her Juris Doctorate at Whittier Law School.